cdrischler/compphysics-summer-tutorials/fortranC/README.md

 Over the years, compiler theory and practice improved, and compilers got better at optimizing all sorts of code.
-Consequently, both in Fortran and in other languages, the focus has been shifting towards adding features that would enhance the programmers's productivity.
+Consequently, both in Fortran and in other languages, the focus has been shifting towards adding features that would enhance the programmer's productivity.

 As example, in 2014 16 well known climate models were analyzed.
 They were all written in Fortran.
 Why do they still use Fortran?